yurizabiyaka/audacity_stt/README.md

 ### Labels are empty or missing
 - Ensure your STT server returns JSON in the expected format
 - Check that the `words` array contains `start`, `end`, and `text` fields
+- If the plugin never receives a response, stop the Nyquist effect and restart the pipe server

 ## License